Programme

 Tuesday, 26 May – Opening Day

-The Congress officially opens at 09:00 with a cultural performance, followed by welcome addresses and keynote speeches, and a youth panel, setting the tone for the days ahead.
+The Congress officially opens at 09:00 with welcome addresses, keynote speeches, and a youth panel, setting the tone for the days ahead.
+Sessions begin later in the morning and continue throughout the day across the programme themes.
+In the evening, participants are invited to the Official Opening Reception in Tórshavn city centre.

 Wednesday, 27 May

-Wednesday begins at 08:00 and offers a full day of academic exchange across the Congress themes, including thematic keynote sessions featuring chairs and panel discussions.
+Wednesday offers a full day of academic exchange across the Congress themes, including thematic keynote sessions and panel discussions.

 The Rectors’ Forum will take place at Fiskastykkið on 27 May.
 This invited event gathers rectors and institutional leaders for strategic dialogue on Arctic collaboration and higher education.